abandisch/frontend-nanodegree-website-performance-optimization/README.md

 To resize pizzas in less than 5ms in pizza.html, the following was completed

-1.Updated `changePizzaSizes()` function as follows 1.Moved `document.querySelectorAll(".randomPizzaContainer")` out of for loop, into it's own variable
+1.Updated `changePizzaSizes()` function as follows
+  * Moved `document.querySelectorAll(".randomPizzaContainer")` out of for loop, into it's own variable
 ```sh
 var pizzas = document.querySelectorAll(".randomPizzaContainer")
 ```

-  2.Do not call `determineDx` function anymore, instead use switch statement to get new width, used as a percentage
+  * Do not call `determineDx` function anymore, instead use switch statement to get new width, used as a percentage
 ```sh
   switch(size) {
     case "1":